 One of Macabacus' most popular features is the ability to link PowerPoint and Word to cell ranges and charts in Excel.
-When you export a range/chart to PowerPoint/Word, Macabacus links the pasted shape—a picture, table, chart, etc.—to the source range/chart.
-If you later modify the underlying Excel data, you can update the linked shape in PowerPoint/Word with the click of a button to reflect the new data.
+When you export a range/chart to PowerPoint/Word, Macabacus automatically links the pasted object/text—a picture, table, chart, etc.—to the source range/chart.
+If you later modify the underlying Excel data, you can refresh the linked shape in PowerPoint/Word with the click of a button to reflect the new data.

 Linking between Excel and PowerPoint/Word is possible with native Office functionality, but the limitations of this functionality render it practically useless.
 These limitations include:

 Linking with Macabacus has a number of important advantages over native Office linking:

 To understand how Macabacus links to cells, it is first important to understand range names (or "defined names," if you prefer).
 Range names refer to a cell or range of cells, and are normally managed using Excel's native Name Manager.
 They are commonly used in formulas like =SUM(FirstQuarterSales), where the name "FirstQuarterSales" refers to cells C5:F5, for example.
 Suppose we insert a row above row 5.
 Now, the name "FirstQuarterSales" refers to cells C6:F6.
 By using the range name "FirstQuarterSales," we can ignore the actual address of the cells to which the name refers, which can change as you insert/delete rows/columns or otherwise change the structure of your workbook.